grobinluka/worktimes/README.md

 If his admin, it also displays all other users posts where you can delete and edit them.

-Also added some bootstrap css lines for a better look!
+Organized views and links so the application will look better, also added boostrap css lines for a better look!